qchen23/cavity_maskrcnn/README.md

 ```

 ### Step 4 - Correct the false positive
-Fianlly, we have `QC_bubble/post_processing.py` to remove the false positve.
-You can remove the mask or add it back by cliking it.
+Finally, we have `QC_bubble/post_processing.py` to remove the false positive.
+You can remove the mask or add it back by clicking it.
 You can press `e/E` to save the change and exit the program.
 This program takes two arguments.

-`checkpoint_dir` - A string specifying the checkpoint_dir obtained from detection process (step 3).
+`checkpoint_dir` - A string specifying the checkpoint_dir obtained from the detection process (step 3).
 `use_remove` - A string that is either `"T"` or `"F"`. `"T"` is to load the change you saved last time.

 ```